wirshingh/getorganelle-hydra-loop/README.md

 After getorganelle is run, the script contains commands that will copy the final mitochondrial contig (or scaffolds) and rename it with sample IDs.
 These files will be in a directory named 'mt_contigs' within the 'getorganelle_All_results' directory.

-For instuctions on how to run the job, see 'TO RUN THE JOB' below.
+For instuctions on how to run the job, see 'To Run the Job' below.

 ```